Clinics and Field Placement

 Under the supervision of mentor attorneys and judges, students work in approved government agencies, public interest organizations and judicial chambers.

-Every field placement is matched with a seminar — Learning from Practice — taught by leading lawyers that delves into the nature of practice, professional judgment and the skills necessary to succeed.
+Every field placement is matched with a seminar titled Learning from Practice.
+The seminars are taught by leading lawyers and delve into the nature of practice, professional identity formation and the skills necessary to succeed as a lawyer.

 There are more than 100 approved field placement host offices and mentor attorneys.